Igglybuff/awesome-piracy/readme.md

 ## IPTV and DVR
 - [iptv-org/iptv](https://github.com/iptv-org/iptv) Collection of 8000+ publicly available IPTV channels from all over the world
-- [telly](https://github.com/tellytv/telly) IPTV proxy for Plex Live written in Golang
+- [telly](https://github.com/tellytv/telly) IPTV proxy written in Golang
 - [tvheadend](https://github.com/tvheadend/tvheadend) Tvheadend is a TV streaming server for Linux supporting DVB-S, DVB-S2, DVB-C, DVB-T, ATSC, IPTV, SAT>IP, and other formats through the Unix pipe as input sources.
 - [/r/IPTV](https://www.reddit.com/r/IPTV) Subreddit some may find helpful for gauging the current state of IPTV providers
 - [/r/iptvresellers](https://www.reddit.com/r/IPTVresellers) promotions and advertisements from IPTV providers